Does Gap Clothing Shrink? A Fabric-by-Fabric Guide

 Why Gap Cotton Shrinks Less Than H&M Cotton

 The shrinkage differential between Gap cotton and H&M cotton is real, measurable, and rooted in specific manufacturing decisions rather than marketing claims.
-Three factors drive the difference.
+Three factors drive the difference, documented through standard textile testing methods including ASTM D2259-21 for dimensional change measurement.

-First, ring-spun cotton produces a more uniform, tightly packed yarn than the open-end spinning method commonly used in budget garment production.
+Ring-spun cotton produces a more uniform, tightly packed yarn than the open-end spinning method commonly used in budget garment production.
 Open-end spinning twists fiber bundles around each other to form yarn at high speed — efficient, but producing a looser, hairier structure.
 Ring-spun cotton is twisted and drawn repeatedly, producing a smoother, stronger yarn with better dimensional stability.
 This advantage compounds over wash cycles, as the tighter structure resists the fiber relaxation that causes shrinkage.
+Cotton Incorporated’s technical documentation on fabric shrinkage confirms that yarn structure directly correlates with dimensional stability in laundering.

 Gap Clothing Care Summary